Amir Muqam

-Amir Muqam Khan (Urdu:امير مقام خان; born 25 July 1963) is a Pakistani politician, national conservative, and mechanical engineer who was Advisor to Prime Minister on federal departments in Khyber Pakhtunkhwa since 29 October 2013.
+Amir Muqam is a Pakistani politician who is serving as the Federal Minister for Kashmir affairs and Gilgit Baltistan along with States and frontier regions in second Shehbaz Sharif cabinet.
+He is affiliated with PML(N) and serving as its Provincial President in Khyber pakhtunkhwa.
+He was a close aide to former military dictator Pervez Musharraf.
+He previously served as advisor to the prime minister on political affairs in the Third Nawaz Sharif ministry and Abbasi government.
+He is also a member of the National Assembly of Pakistan.
+Previously, he was a member of the National Assembly from 2002 to 2007 and again from 2008 to 2013.
+Muqam has been a member of the National Assembly of Pakistan since February 29, 2024.

-He is also President of Pakistan Muslim League (N) Khyber Pakhtunkhawa.
+Subsequently, on March 11, 2024, he assumed office as a federal minister in the Shehbaz Sharif cabinet, overseeing the ministries of States and Frontier Regions, along with National Heritage and Culture.

 Early life

 Amir Muqam was born at village Chagum Puran Tehsil in Shangla town, Khyber-Pakhtunkhwa, Pakistan, on 25 July 1963 into a Pakhtoon family.
 After matriculating from a local high school, Muqam enrolled at the University of Engineering and Technology in Peshawar in 1983 to study engineering.
 In 1988, Muqam graduated from UET Peshawar with BSc in Mechanical engineering.
 His brother Ibadullah Khan is also politician in Pakistan Muslim League (N) (PML-N).

 Political career

 In 1998, Muqam was elected as general secretary of the Cantonments Association till he remained until 2001.
 In 2001, Muqam was elected unopposed as Nazim of Bengali Chagum Union Council after participating in local government elections.

-Amir Muqam won 2002 Pakistani general election on the ticket of Muttahida Majlis Amal from NA-31 constituency.
+Amir Muqam won the 2002 Pakistani general election on the ticket of Muttahida Majlis Amal from NA-31 constituency.
 However, after winning elections Muqam defected to PML(Q) to support Gen. Pervez Musharraf.
 During Pervez Musharraf tenure he enjoyed close ties with him, Pervez Musharraf called him his brother and gifted him a personal Glock pistol.
 Muqam was made Minister of State for Water and Power and Political Affairs.

 Muqam won the general elections from NA 38 Shangla on PML(Q) ticket.
 He obtained 25,960 against his opponent Safeer Khan from ANP.